This website uses cookies to ensure you get the best experience on our website. Learn more

 Cultural experiences

 Karangoma has the local Bukakhwe San at its heart.
-The lodge is a genuine partnership with the San community and there are excellent opportunities to learn about their culture and lifestyle here, as well as the challenges of living alongside wildlife.
-At Karangoma, you can learn about how the ingenious measures being employed to mitigate human-wildlife conflict and learn about the collective measures being taken to promote conservation in the area.
-It is also possible to fly-camp in the village for a night of your stay at Karangoma.
+The lodge is a genuine partnership with the San community & there are excellent opportunities to learn about their culture and lifestyle here, as well as the challenges of living alongside wildlife.

 Walking safaris

-Karangoma is a small, classic tented camp with great herbivore densities, especially zebra and elephants; it offers walking and San tracking – and is a good camp for walking safaris in Botswana.
+Karangoma is a small and classic tented camp which has great herbivore densities, especially zebra and elephants in the surrounding areas; it offers walking and San tracking – and is a good camp for walking safaris in Botswana.

 Children